 The Symposium provides students the opportunity to ask any questions that they have developed while watching the presentations.
 Presenters with watch-ahead lectures will use their allotted hour as a Q&A session.
 The Symposium will be more productive if students watch the provided videos and read the speaker biographies.

 Several guest speakers have suggested a small number of articles and books they may reference during the Symposium.
 Recognizing students’ time demands, we do not expect students to review all materials before the Symposium.
 Instead, students can read the articles and books following the Symposium if they wish to further their thinking on the week’s issues.
-Students will receive access to all of the lectures and related readings by May 10.
+Students will receive access to all of the lectures and related readings two weeks prior to the session’s start date.

 We’ve noticed that having Symposium participants’ video on encourages engagement and allows for a better classroom experience.
 We ask that all students keep their video cameras on throughout the week.